 Hadrian’s Wall in northern England

 Hadrian’s Wall was an enormous project — a stone wall at least 8 feet wide, and at least 12 feet high, with a ditch in front of it that was 27 feet wide and 15 feet deep, and another large ditch behind it.
 The earth removed to create the ditches was used to make mounds — walls of earth.
-So Hadrian’s Wall was much more than simply a wall, it was a series of ditches and walls.
+So Hadrian’s Wall was much more than simply a wall, it was a series of ditches, walls, and mounds.
 Forts and towers were built at intervals.
 Hadrian’s Wall ran for about 75 miles.
 The entire project was apparently carried out between 122 and 126 AD.

 “I can understand why they’d dig a ditch in front of the wall, but why would they dig another ditch behind the wall?”
 There were native tribesmen, and potential foes, on both sides of the wall, so an attack could come from either side.
 Furthermore, the Romans didn’t want the tribesmen on one side of the wall to join forces with those on the other side — “divide and conquer.”

 As soon as Hadrian’s walls were complete, his successor, Antoninus Pius, decided that he could advance the Roman borders further.
 So Antoninus erected new walls in Germany and Britain.
 His British wall wasn’t built of stone, as Hadrian’s Wall was; rather, it was built of earthen mounds, ditches, and perhaps a wooden palisade.
 It was about 40 miles long.

 Hadrian’s Wall (green), the current border of Scotland (red), Antonine Wall (brown)